Abbasmo72/TO-DO-List/README.md

 <hr>

 # Getting Started
-In this section, we show some examples of the to do list program in different forms
+In this section, we show some examples of the to do list program in different forms.
 <hr>

 ## The first program TO DO List